kidlj/awei/_wiki/wills.md

 ### 2025.10.27

-Give mechanics, not give abilities.
+Offer mechanics, not offer abilities.

 ### 2025.10.27